open-telemetry/opentelemetry-specification/specification/performance.md

   - Should be a default option for Logging
   - Language library might provide this option also for Tracing and Metrics

-### End-user application should aware of the size of logs
+### End-user application should be aware of the size of logs

 Logging could consume much memory by default if the end-user application emits too many logs.
 This default behavior is intended to preserve logs rather than dropping it.
 To make resource usage bounded, the end-user should consider reducing logs that are passed to the exporters.